Contents

 Course duration

 The time you have to commit to your driving course can vary.
-Assess how long you're willing to dedicate to your training and select a school that offers a suitable duration.
+Assess how much time you're willing to dedicate to your training, and select a school that offers a suitable duration.

 Availability of VIP courses